The New Teacher Project

-TNTP, formerly known as The New Teacher Project, is an organization in the United States with a mission of ensuring that poor and minority students get equal access to effective teachers.
-It helps urban school districts and states recruit and train new teachers, staff challenged schools, design evaluation systems, and retain teachers who have demonstrated the ability to raise student achievement.
-TNTP is a non-profit organization that was founded by Michelle Rhee in 1997.
+TNTP, formerly known as The New Teacher Project, is a U.S.-based organization that focuses on supporting under-privileged students from minority backgrounds and having equal access to effective teachers.
+It helps states and urban school districts recruit and train new teachers, staff challenged schools, design evaluation systems, and retain teachers who have demonstrated the ability to raise student achievement.
+TNTP is a non-profit organization founded by Wendy Kopp, the founder of Teach for America (TFA), in 1997 as a spin-off of TFA.
+She recruited Michelle Rhee as the CEO, according to TNTP's website.
+Wendy Kopp remained as President of the board of TNTP until 2000 according to TNTP's 990 form.
+Wendy Kopp remained as a board member until 2011 while Rhee left TNTP in 2007.

 Overview

-A national nonprofit organization founded by teachers, TNTP is driven by the belief that effective teachers have a greater impact on student achievement than any other school or social factor.
+As a national non-profit organization founded by teachers, TNTP is driven by the belief that effective teachers have a greater impact on student achievement than any other school or social factor.
 In response, TNTP develops customized programs and policy interventions that enable education leaders to find, develop, and retain great teachers.
 Since its inception in 1997, TNTP has recruited or trained approximately 43,000 teachers - mainly through its Teaching Fellows programs - who have taught an estimated 7 million students.
 TNTP has also released a series of studies of the policies and practices that affect the quality of the nation's teacher workforce, including The Widget Effect (2009), Teacher Evaluation 2.0 (2010), and The Irreplaceables (2012).
-In 2013, TNTP is active in more than 25 cities, including 10 of the nation's 15 largest.
+In 2013, TNTP was active in more than 25 cities, including 10 of the nation's 15 largest.
 In a New York Daily News opinion piece, Timothy Daly, President of TNTP, advocated for "making student test scores one of many factors in the tenure decision."

 History

-TNTP was founded in 1997 by Michelle Rhee.
-It began with the aim of giving poor and minority students equal access to effective teachers.
+TNTP was founded in 1997 by Wendy Kopp as a spin-off of Teach for America (TFA).
+It began with the aim of giving under-privileged students from minority background equal access to effective teachers.
 During its first 10 years, TNTP initially focused on helping urban districts improve the way they recruited, trained, and hired new teachers.
 In the year 2000, TNTP began the Teaching Fellows and Academy programs, which served as alternate routes to teacher certification for high-need schools.
 Today, TNTP also works with states and district public schools in the areas of measurement and management of teachers’ performance.

-As it became increasingly familiar with the needs of urban districts, TNTP began helping districts identify and address additional challenges, including hiring teachers earlier, staffing challenged schools and providing rigorous teacher certification training.
+As it became increasingly familiar with the needs of urban districts, TNTP began helping districts identify and address additional challenges including hiring teachers earlier, staffing challenged schools, and providing rigorous teacher certification training.
 It also began identifying policies counterproductive to overcoming these challenges and publishing reports to offer solutions and encourage reform.